Introduction to Land, Sea & Sky Galleries

 by Mark Wilman

-The large number of galleries in this section is the culmination of three years' work.
-Unforeseen fires on both Ios and Sikinos brought about photographic projects of chronological, if not historical interest.
+The large number of galleries in this section are the culmination of three years' work.
+Sudden fires on both Ios and Sikinos brought about photographic projects of chronological, if not historical interest.
 The fire on Ios being a decidedly drastic experience since it reached so close to where I was living above the hilltop village.

-The beauty was in the creativity of ideas, but even more, it was being there in continuity to build on them.
+The beauty was in the creativity of ideas, but even more, it was being there in also in other seasons to build on them.
 This was my dream come true.
 A visitor to Ios since 1974 and many times after, I'd wanted most of all to live this freedom unattached by every day necessities and obligations.
 It happened unexpectedly and I experienced it to the full.

 This included the discovery of a stone exterior Byzantine church, a fascinating archaic structure on this island of white walls, hidden behind a densely overgrown river bed, which caused me to crawl through it on hand and foot, belly up, heavily laden with my impressive but bulky camera bag in contact with the ground the entire way.